Sorry folks: LG's featherweight laptop *won't* last 24 hours on a charge

 But apparently, LG can get away with saying "24 hours" as long as it uses a picture of that benchmark, "MobileMark 2007," next to each pseudo-lie.

 Thing is, LG's laptop probably will last quite a bit longer than the previous version.
-The company says it used carbon nanotube technology to create a 60Wh battery -- nearly double the capacity of the previous 34.6Wh pack, and bigger than the one in Apple's new 13-inch MacBook Pro -- without increasing the laptop's incredibly light weight.
+The company says it used carbon nanotube technology to create a 60Wh battery -- nearly double the capacity of the previous 34.6Wh pack, and bigger than the one in Apple's new 13-inch MacBook Pro -- without increasing the laptop's incredibly light weight of about 2.1 pounds (about 0.9 kilograms).

 And LG does say that when it used a newer benchmark (MobileMark 14), the company still got as many as 17 hours on a charge -- which sounds pretty great.
-But we'll to need to test.
+But we'll still need to test it.
 Don't know about you, but I have a tough time trusting companies that use decade-old benchmarks.

 - Intel's new Core i3, i5 and i7 Kaby Lake processors